HIDE OR PRIDE INSTALLATION

-To be transparent, I have often struggled with the caucasian part of me ever since I learned about who my father is at 16.
+To be transparent, I have often struggled with the caucasian part of me ever since I learned about the identity of my “real” father (Caucasian man) at 16.
 I never knew that side; all I knew was the family I was brought up with, but of course, I was the lightest.
-I often wanted to be beautiful like my grandmother and siblings with their skin tone and thicker hair.
-I have heard that of the opposite direction in my family and community.
-Which brought up some of the context for this piece: the brown paper bag testing, colorism, conformity etc. This is a huge topic with many layers so why not tackle it with multiple media.
+I often wanted to be the beautiful shade of brown like my grandmother and siblings with their skin tone and thicker hair.
+I have heard that from the opposite direction in my family and community.
+This bro brought up som e of the context for this piece: the brown paper bag testing, colorism, conformity, etc. This is a huge topic with many layers so why not tackle it with multiple media.

 I took into account my personal experiences as a person of color, the background, and the multifaceted meaning of the iconic fist symbolism.
 In addition to the community of people who have been directly or indirectly affected by the race related trauma.
 It reveals throughout the piece from having a diverse background in the people.
 Although they may look close to the same because of the monotone paper, as you look closely at the characteristics, they're all unique and different.
 In life, we must embrace our uniqueness but not outcast anyone for theirs.